Three Thousand Stitches By Sudha Murty | Quotes And Summary

 “A few kind words and encouragement had changed a young girl’s life.”

-This one is a sad story about the plight of women who for the sake of a better lifestyle for their family relocate to countries like Kuwait and Dubai under the pretense of higher pay and a comfortable lifestyle and become slaves to the whims and fancies of their masters.
+This one is a sad story about the plight of women who, for the sake of a better lifestyle for their family, relocate to countries like Kuwait and Dubai under the pretence of higher pay and a comfortable lifestyle and become slaves to the whims and fancies of their masters.
 The author gave up on her life’s dream to send these women back home safely.

 “India is changing.
 Gone are the days when people worked for a minuscule salary.
 Honesty carries a high price in India now.”